The coastal mountains of Oaxaca produces some of the world’s finest organic coffee, thanks to decades of tireless work by rural farmers.

 In the indigenous Chatino region, these farmers, about half of them women, rely heavily on their coffee crop for their income.
 The majority of these farmers are certified by the Rainforest Alliance, evidence of their hard work and commitment to environmental sustainability.
 However, due to changing rainfall, storm, and drought patterns and intensities, an onslaught from coffee rust–a fungus that decimates coffee plants–and a lack of rural extension services, income from coffee is usually not enough.
 Many farmers supplement their livelihoods through cattle and agriculture, or by selling or renting their land for other uses, leading to an increasingly fragmented landscape with diminished forest integrity.
 Several years ago, the Rainforest Alliance partnered with the local coffee cooperative UNECAFE (Unidad Ecológica para el Sector Café Oaxaqueño) to pilot a reforestation program with certified coffee farmers to restore degraded areas within and around coffee parcels.
 This project differed from others in that it was designed as a forest carbon offset project, which measures the amount of greenhouse gases captured by the reforested trees as an additional benefit to the value of shade and habitat by following the Verified Carbon Standard – the leading independently verified international greenhouse gas accounting standard.

-- Develop local capacities to implement and manage a reforestation project with local coffee farmers in order to restore forest cover to degraded coffee parcels and other degraded areas and to create new coffee parcels on formerly degraded land.
+- Develop local capacities to implement and manage a reforestation project with local coffee farmers in order to restore forest cover on degraded coffee parcels and other degraded areas and to create new coffee parcels on formerly degraded land.

 - Measure and independently verify reforestation efforts according to the Verified Carbon Standard, resulting in verified carbon sequestration credits that can be sold to parties interested in reducing their greenhouse gas footprint.